-Rfor language throughout.
+Rfor language and sexual references.

 NR